xuangu-fang/Wandering-Spetre/temp/rebuttal_BayOTIDE/rebuttal-fang-BayOTIDE-overview.md

 ### **1. Novelty and contribution on time series imputation side**

-Though the factorization-based imputation methods are widely appled in general machine learning, like Bayesian PCA[1] and tensor decomposition[2], and matrix factorization, they are rarely applied in time series imputation.
-In our knowledge, the most recent work to apply this for time series imputation is **TIDER**[3][Liu et al., ICLR 2022], which is a matrix factorization-based formulation.
+Though the factorization-based imputation methods are widely appled in general machine learning, like Bayesian PCA and tensor decomposition, and matrix factorization, they are rarely applied in time series imputation.
+In our knowledge, the most recent work to apply this for time series imputation is **TIDER**[Liu et al., ICLR 2022], which is a matrix factorization-based formulation.
 The gap there is because:

 - Tranditioonal time series models cares more on capturing the temporal dependency, instead of the **cross-channel dependency** and **low-rank structure**.